RobLowe1992/angular-review/readme.md

 What is a state doing here?
 It's binding a controller to a template, and making that binding available at a route, in this case `/`.

-We haven't yet made the new template `todos-index.html`, so let's do that.
+We haven't yet made the new template `todos-index.html` so let's do that.

-Now, we'll cut this html from `index.html` and paste it to `todos-index.html`:
+Now, we'll cut this HTML from `index.html` and paste it to `todos-index.html`.

 >
 ```html